Enigma-IIITK/Turing-Feathered-Fiasco-UI/README.md

 - The frequency of the Pipes occurring will be increased by 8.33% after it crosses a score of 12 and by 16.67% after it crosses a score of 24.
 - Gravity will be inverted throughout the game.
 - There will be 2 holes in the pillars, each worth different points.
 The bird must learn to fly through the hole with the coin.
+- Use bird.jump() to make the bird move up and down.
+- Use bird.move() to see the action of inverted gravity on the bird

 ## Recommended frameworks